chen-vv/mechKB/README.md

 # mechKB - Typing Test w/ Mechanical Keyboard Sounds
 <img src="https://github.com/chen-vv/mechKB/blob/master/readme/demo.gif" alt="GIF demo of mechKB application" width="900" height="550"/>
 A Java project that tests your typing speed and plays mechanical keyboard sounds.
-Perfect for individuals who want to practice typing in English while listening to the satisfying clicks of mechanical keys.
+Perfect for individuals who want to know their typing speed or practice typing in English while listening to the satisfying clicks of mechanical keys.

 ## Usage
 1. Clone this repo locally